pbazelmans/KPN/README.md

 # KPN
-KPN Internet and iTV resources
+Here you can find some KPN Internet and iTV resources such as configurations.